 Brabants have a life span of 20 to 25 years.
 They’re generally healthy animals, though they are prone to a condition called Polysaccharide Storage Myopathy (PSSM).
 You can manage this condition through diet and exercise.
 Replacing starch and sugar with fiber and fat is an excellent first step to treatment.

 Due to their large size and weight, Brabants are prone to heatstroke and dehydration.
 Try to make cold water and shade available to your horse throughout the day, and keep an eye on how much they’re sweating.
 A cool (not freezing) rinse with a hose can help lower their temperature.

 Where can you buy one of these powerful and helpful horses?
 The best way to search for Brabants for sale is on online marketplaces, the most popular being EquineNow.
 For more resources and information on buying a Brabant, check out Trekpaard’s informational webpage.

 Based on the horses available on EquineNow, these noble steeds range in price from several hundred to several thousand dollars.
 Their age, demeanor, color, and skill level all factor into the pricing, as does the current demand for this specific breed.

 More About This Horse Breed

 Did you know the Brabant’s hardy bodies can also withstand cold winters?
 They can!
 Brabant popularity is dwindling in Europe, but in the U.S., they remain the most popular workhorse.
 You can easily find them in New England since the first major Brabant importer was located in Vermont during the 1970s.
-Be sure to try our CBD pellets for horses if you become the proud owner of a Brabant, and let us know your top care tips in the comment section!
+Be sure to try our CBD pellets for horses or check out our other CBD horse products if you become the proud owner of a Brabant, and let us know your top care tips in the comment section!